Mapping Africa Transformations

 Overall, urban areas have seen a decrease in the proportion of violent events over time: from 70% in 2012 to less than 20% in 2022 in West Africa.
 North Africa shows a similar trend: from 80% in 2012 to 40% in 2022.

-Violent events and fatalities by demographic categories in North and West Africa 2000-22
+Violent events and fatalities by demographic categories in North and West Africa, 2000-22

 Notes: Data available through 30 June 2022.
-Under the United Nations definition, cells of 1 500 or more people per square km are classified as urban, those between 300 and 1 499 as semi-urban, and those below 300 are rural (United Nation 2020).
+Under the United Nations definition, cells of 1 500 or more people per square km are classified as urban, those between 300 and 1 499 as semi-urban, and those below 300 are rural (United Nations, 2020).

 Violent events by demographic categories in North and West Africa, 2000-22